 Impacts on Cancer

-Biological processes, including events necessary for life and those that lead to cancer, occur at the nanoscale.
-We are, in fact, composed of biological nanomachines.
+Biological processes, including ones necessary for life and those that lead to cancer, occur at the nanoscale.
+Thus, in fact, we are composed of a multitude of biological nano-machines.
 Nanotechnology provides researchers with the opportunity to study and manipulate macromolecules in real time and during the earliest stages of cancer progression.
 Nanotechnology can provide rapid and sensitive detection of cancer-related molecules, enabling scientists to detect molecular changes even when they occur only in a small percentage of cells.
 Nanotechnology also has the potential to generate entirely novel and highly effective therapeutic agents.

 Listen to a series of podcasts explaining how nanotechnology is used to fight cancer through improved therapeutics, as well as diagnostic and imaging tools.
 Listen to a podcast »